 This story teaches us volumes about God’s nature, as well as human nature.
 God created us to obey His moral commandments.
 And because God is our Creator, He knows of what we are capable, and calls us to seek out His holiness and obey Him.

-Rather than telling his disciples that we could not do anything EXCEPT sin, Jesus – the one whom God chose as our example and teacher and anointed as His spokesman – taught them, and through them, us, that we are to be "perfect, as your Father in Heaven is perfect."
+Rather than telling his disciples that we could do nothing EXCEPT sin, Jesus – the one whom God chose as our example and teacher and anointed as His spokesman – taught them, and through them, us, that we are to be "perfect, as your Father in Heaven is perfect."
 (Matt.
 5:48)

 And the one who said he did all things that pleased God also said that we must follow him, doing all that he had done.
 (John 13:15; 14:12)

-We should thank God, our Creator in Whose image we were created, for trusting us to make our own choices, and let’s pledge to always take that awesome responsibility seriously in all that we do.
+We should thank God, our Creator, in Whose image we were created, for trusting us to make our own choices, and let's pledge to always take that awesome responsibility seriously in all that we do.